TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Common/Index.rst

             );

-         This means that the "bodytext" field of the "tt\_content" table will be searched in only for elements of type Text and Text with image.
+         This means that the "bodytext" field of the "tt\_content" table will be searched in only for elements of type Text and Text & Images.
          This helps make any search more relevant.

    Scope